jonlinca/ACLandR_KMeans/README.md

 With ACL v14, the introduction of the ```CLUSTER``` command enables audit practitioners to leverage a machine learning tool to further examine datasets to find potential patterns as part of their analysis.

-This tutorial will briefly touch on what K-means is doing, as well as showing you how to execute the equivalent outside of ACL, but retain those results in R.
+This tutorial will briefly touch on what K-means is doing, as well as showing you how to execute the equivalent in R, but retain the results in ACL.

 **Why is this important?**
 By understanding the fundamentals of using ACL's ```RCOMMAND```, you will be able to assign clusters to your data using any unsupervised method of labelling of your choosing, empowering you to use the best algorithm for your needs.